Virtual Home Tour

 Click on each thumbnail for an enlarged view.

-I have lived in the same 1061-sqare foot bungalow home since the summer of 1994 and have had plenty of time to decorate it exactly the way I want.
-Most people describe it as similar to a museum.
-The photos shown here are from the summer of 2004.
+I lived in the same 1061-sqare foot bungalow home from the summer of 1994 until 2008 and had plenty of time to decorate it exactly the way I wanted.
+Most people described it as similar to a museum.
+The photos shown here are from the summer of 2004 except for the bottom three photos of the front of the house, which were taken in the spring of 2008.

 Before we go inside, check out the backyard.
 Notice the hood from the Kozmic Dream Machine, my first airbrushed art-car creation.
 It's the only piece I have left, but it was definitely the best part.